 - 1/4 teaspoon pepper

-- 2 cups chopped pumpkin (I used kabocha squash)
+- 2 cups peeled and chopped pumpkin (I used kabocha squash)

 - 16 oz extra firm tofu, drained, pressed and chopped into bite size chunks